maiskt/hackathon.github.io/docs/03-Demographics.md

       DG8B        |  How many adults and children do you have in the household?
 (999 for DK/Refused): Number of children (boys) (Below 18 years)
       DGBC        |  How many adults and children do you have in the household?
 (999 for DK/Refused): Number of children (girls) (Below 18 years)

-Levels
+Levels:

 + 1=Yes
 + 0=No

 Note:

-       + No household information available for 2017 Pakistan.
+* No household information available for 2017 Pakistan.
-       + Questions about children were not collected in 2013 and 2014 surveys.
+* Questions about children were not collected in 2013 and 2014 surveys.

 ## SCHOOL_FEE
 Ever paid school fee: counts respondents who have ever paid school fee.
 Derived from two types of questions depending on the survey year.